chjj/tty.js/README.md

 $ TERM=screen exec bash
 ```

-linux (or screen) is probably the safest TERM name to use, but you will still
+linux, vt100, or screen are probably the safest TERM names to use, but you will
-have compatibility issues.
+still have compatibility issues.

 Running screen directly seems to have good effects too.
 Beware though, there
 will be terminal compatibility issues abound.